-- In new rule window, select “Format only cells that contain”.
+- In the new rule window, select “Format only cells that contain”.

 - This rule will apply the conditional formatting to the cells which have the value between this value range.

-- Click on format button to specify a format to apply.
+- Click on the format button to specify a format to apply.